DeloitteDigitalUK/kubernetes-training/docs/part-2-core-workloads.md

 Let's take a look:

-    kubectl get pod
+    kubectl get pods

-As you can see, we now have more than one
+As you can see, we now have more than one.

 ### Load balancing